This chapter includes the following sections:

 Remote Method Invocation (RMI) objects

 Different object types can have certain behaviors in common.
 When this is the case, the clustering support and implementation considerations for those similar object types may be same.
-In the sections that follow, explanations and instructions for the following types of objects are generally combined:
+In the following sections, explanations and instructions for the following types of objects are generally combined:

 Servlets and JSPs